killbill/killbill-bridge-plugin/README.md

 ![alt text](https://github.com/killbill/killbill-bridge-plugin/blob/master/assets/KillBillBridgePlugin.png "Bridge Deployment")

+The `bridge` really plays two different functions, one of which is to offer a payment control layer, by implementing the [Kill Bill payment control plugin api](https://github.com/killbill/killbill-plugin-api/blob/master/control/src/main/java/org/killbill/billing/control/plugin/api/PaymentControlPluginApi.java), and the other is the payment plugin itself by implementing the [Kill Bill payment plugin api](https://github.com/killbill/killbill-plugin-api/blob/master/payment/src/main/java/org/killbill/billing/payment/plugin/api/PaymentPluginApi.java).
+The  payment control layer is used to modify incoming payment requests prior it reaches the payment plugin operation itself (e.g `authorization`).

 The `KB-S` system will provide all the normal functionality, including payment operations, but those will be delegated to `KB-P`.
 There are numerous reasons why a company would want to adopt this model:

 * Keeping invoice/subscription engine separate from payment system fits well in a micro-services architecture model
 * Related to previous micro-services architecture point, this also allows to decouple the responsabilties -- different teams, deployment schedule,...
 * Allow to fully leverage the internal payment gateway to implement more advanced things like payment routing, payment optimization, ... while keeping all this aspect hidden from core subscription/invoice engine
 * Different compliance scopes (SOX, PII, PCI, ...)

 ## Models